 This is a college level yearlong course designed to develop greater understanding of global history; the study of human interactions and their consequences throughout history.
 This class begins its study in ancient history and ends with an investigation of present day global relations.

-AP United States History (11)
+Students who successfully complete the course will be prepared to pass the AP World History exam, which will enable them to earn college credit.

+APH200 - AP UNITED STATES HISTORY

+Length/Credit: Full Year/1 Credit

+Grade: 11

+Diploma Category: US History 11

+Other Info: Students are encouraged to take the AP US History test in

+the spring

 The AP program in United States History is designed to provide students with analytical skills and factual knowledge necessary to deal critically with the problems and materials in United States history.
 This program prepares students for immediate and advanced college courses by making demands upon them equivalent to those of full - year introductory college courses.
 This accelerated survey course will cover topics from the Age of Discovery to the present.
-Students who enroll in the course will be expected to by highly motivated, willing to accept academic challenges and capable of moving at a fast pace.
-Only highly motivated students are encouraged to enroll.
+AP US History students may take the AP exam in May to earn college credit.

+SSG422 - AP US GOVERNMENT & POLITICS

+Length/Credit: Full Year/1 Credit

+Grade: 12

+Diploma Category: Contemporary National/World Issues

-AP US Government & Politics (12)
+Other Info: Students are encouraged to take the AP US Government

+& Politics test in the spring.

 This course provides both a study of broad, general concepts of the United States political system, as well as the analysis of specific case studies.
 Basic concepts include the Constitutional basis of US Government, political ideals and behaviors, the political party system, institutions of the national government, public policy and civil rights/liberties.
 Emphasis is placed on critical thinking skills, essay writing and interpretation of original documents.
-Only highly motivated students are encouraged to enroll.
 This course meets the following graduation requirements for social studies: 1 semester of Civics and 1 full year of Contemporary National/World Issues.
+Students who take this course are encouraged to take the AP exam in May for college credit.

+TECHNOLOGY & ENGINEERING

+VJP300 - AP COMPUTER SCIENCE A

+Length/Credit: Full Year/1 Credit

+Grades: 9, 10, 11, 12

+Diploma Category: Career & Technical Education, 3rd credit of Math,

+3rd credit of Science

+Other Info: Students are encouraged to take the AP Computer Science

+A test in the spring.